Black Friday 2022: Loan risk management statistics

 - Zero-interest credit card: Another alternative to consider is a 0 percent APR credit card that lets you avoid paying interest on purchases for a limited time.
 Some of these cards also let you earn a sign-up bonus and rewards for each dollar you spend.
 Make sure you pay off the balance before the introductory period is over because these cards tend to carry higher interest rates.

 - Start saving now for next Black Friday: One way to prepare for the holidays is to set up a savings account or sinking fund to plan for next year’s holiday shopping season.
 “The holidays come at the same time every year, so they shouldn’t sneak up on you,” McBride says.
 “If holiday shopping is that important, set aside money regularly throughout the year so you can pay cash when the time comes.”

-- Build a shopping list before you go Black Friday shopping: Saving 40% on something that you don’t need is a waste of 60% of your money.
-Retailers are good at convincing you that you “need” something that is more of a “want”.
+- Build a shopping list before you go Black Friday shopping: Saving 40 percent on something you don’t need is a waste of 60 percent of your money.
+Retailers are good at convincing you that you need something you don’t.
 Making a shopping list of what you plan to buy can help keep you from impulsively spending more than you can afford.

 The bottom line

 Black Friday loans are readily available and easy to apply for, but that doesn’t mean they’re a smart option.
 Take the time to figure out if there is another way to cover holiday gifts that won’t involve taking on new debt.
 If you do have to borrow, have a plan to repay your loan in a reasonable amount of time.

 If you fail to take those steps, you could have to pay off Black Friday deals for years to come.
 When you tack on the interest and fees you’ll pay, the savings won’t be worth it.